 HOW MANY CANS OF WHOOPASS?

 Self-righteous Liebel gets himself decked for making one too many threats to destroy Sam.
 Later, Hondo needs a timely assist from his canine pal to subdue the guilty Corporal.
-Sam actually does more scrapping than his human in Hondo and the Mad Dog, running off the wolf before Johnny is further harmed and tangling with Barton twice before the climactic showdown.
+Sam actually does more scrapping than his human in Hondo and the Mad Dog, defending Johnny from the wolf and tangling with Barton twice before the climactic showdown.

 IS THE CANTINA STILL STANDING?